deyshift/mylibrary-app/frontend/README.md

 - **Carousel Bookshelf**: Browse your library with a smooth scrollin feature or jump to different sections organized alphabetically.
 - **Track Reading**: Keep track of the books you have read, are currently reading, and plan to read.
 - **Simple Search**: Quickly find books in the Google Books API or your personal library using a basic search feature.
+- **Quote of the Day**: Fetches the quote of the day from Open Library.

 ---